 - 1. A member of the Company entitled to attend and vote is entitled to appoint any person as his proxy to attend and vote in his stead.
 There is no restriction as to the qualification of the proxy.
 Section 149(1)(b) & (c) of the Act shall not apply to the Company. - 2.
-This instrument duly completed must be deposited at the registered office of the Company at 39 Salween Road 10050 Penang or such other place as is specified for that purpose not less than forty eight (48) hours before the time for holding the meeting. - 3.
+This instrument duly completed must be deposited at the registered office of the Company at 39 Salween Road, 10050 Penang or such other place as is specified for that purpose not less than forty eight (48) hours before the time for holding the meeting. - 3.
 The instrument appointing a proxy shall be in writing under the hand of the appointor or his attorney duly authorised in writing or if such appointor is a corporation, under its Seal or the hand of its attorney. - 4.
 A Member shall not, subject to Paragraph (5) below, be entitled to appoint more than two (2) proxies to attend and vote at the same meeting.
-Where a member appoints more than one (1) proxy to attend and vote at the same meeting, the appointment shall be invalid unless the member specifies the proportion of his shareholding to be represented by each proxy.
+Where a member appoints more than one (1) proxy to attend and vote at the same meeting, the appointment shall be invalid unless the member specifies the proportion of his shareholding to be represented by each proxy. - 5.
+Where a Member of the Company is an exempt authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.